 Other alternative ways to get into the centre include taxi or shuttle bus.
 Keep in mind these options will be more expensive than the train.

 Despite Bern being the capital of Switzerland, Zurich is actually the largest city in the country.
 Referred to as the economic capital of Switzerland, Zurich has topped a number of ‘best places to live’ lists over the last few years.
 The city population is over 400,000.
 The weather is quite mild in the city ranging from around -2 to 7 degrees celsius in the winter, and around 18 to 28 degrees in the summer.
+If your layover in Zurich is during the winter months, do wrap up warm and bring a good winter coat and scarf.
+Also, no matter what time of year you visit bring some good walking shoes.

-Getting around in Zurich
+Getting around during your Zurich layover

 Zurich is a really easy city to get around and if you only have a short stopover in Zurich, then exploring on foot is probably your best bet.
 We found very little need to use public transport once in the centre and walked everywhere during our layover.
 If you are going further afield or would prefer to catch public transport then that is no problem, as there are a number of buses and trams that snake their way through the city.